-The submersible pumps featured below, are sump pumps I have used when installing drainage connecting to a sump pit and meet all the criteria and are available from my drainage shoppage
+The submersible pumps featured in the drainage shop, are sump pumps I have used when installing drainage connecting to a sump pit and meet all the criteria and are available from my drainage shoppage

-The 76334 is under £55.00 and Ideal for small domestic gardens pumping dirty water over a distance of 8 meters from the collection point to a drain.
+The 76334 pump costa around £60.00 and is Ideal for small domestic gardens pumping dirty water over a distance of 8 meters from the collection point to a drain.

-I use the 69690 cost £140.00, for larger areas and it will pump dirty water for up to 15 meters from the sump to a drain.
+I use the 69690 sump pump cost around £150.00, for larger areas and it will pump dirty water for up to 15 meters from the sump to a drain.